The Ultimate Guide to Smart Homes in Ireland

 We’ve partnered with Hive as our official Smart Home service provider here at Bord Gáis Energy.
 Hive’s Active Heating feature lets you control your heating and hot water tank from your smartphone-enabled smart thermostat, making the concept of returning home to a freezing cold house a thing of the past.
 Hive’s Smart Lights and Active Smart Plug functions mean you never have to worry about leaving the lights on, the stove on or the iron plugged in as you maintain full control of your smart light and smart plug ecosystem with the tap of your screen.

 Hive is our partner of choice given the breadth of services and reliability of product offerings made available to our customers, which also include Smart Sensors and Smart Meters to further enhance convenience, efficiency and security throughout your home.

-To learn more about how you can save with Hive and Bord Gáis Energy, please visit our dedicated Hive Smart Home Service Hub and jump aboard the latest offers including 25% off gas and 25% off electricity when you switch to us.
+To learn more about how you can save with Hive and Bord Gáis Energy, please visit our dedicated Hive Smart Home Service Hub and jump aboard the latest offers.
 Plus you can get a free Hive and Amazon Echo Dot as a new customer under our exclusive new Bord Gáis Energy Bundle.

 Smart Kitchen Appliances

 Of all the mainstay domestic white goods on the market, the fridge is usually the centrepiece for many Irish kitchens, and if you’re interested in smartening your kitchen, there are some exceptionally smart fridges available.
 From smart refrigerators and ovens, to Wi-Fi enabled air fryers, household kitchen appliances have got cooler and smarter as technology advances at breakneck speed.